 First of all – the name!
-I love to say it and it sounds like something Beatrix Potter would have come up with.
+I love to say Tussie Mussie and it sounds like something Beatrix Potter would have come up with.

 I first encountered Tussie Mussies at a Renaissance Faire many years ago and have created my own for years for gifts, and to decorate the house.
-They are small and portable and are usually gathered into a posie holder which can be as ornate as silver or simple as a doily.
+Useful as a small arrangement for the bathroom or to welcome a guest, they are small and portable and are usually gathered into a posie holder which can be as ornate as silver or simple as a doily.
+But for the fall season, I decided to make them in small gourds in keeping with Halloween.
+Fragrance was the key here; I wanted to really smell the scent of the herb and flowers so chose a lot of very fragrant pieces like lavender, thyme, rosemary, bay, and scented geranium.

 These would make great hostess gifts instead of the obligatory wine bottle.
-For weddings, tussie mussies are popular also, and can be given as bridesmaid gifts, or the bride could carry one for a simple elegant touch.
-A simple tussie mussie can also be set at each place setting at a dinner party.
+Popular at weddings also, they can be given as bridesmaid gifts, or the bride could carry one for a simple elegant touch.
 Anyone can create one with a little practice.
-Follow the tutorial to make your own.
+Follow the tutorial to make your own in a small vase.

 Deconstruct larger flowers like this ‘Centennial Spirit’ Hydrangea